Aloo Posto (Bengali Poppy Seed Potato Fry)

-Bengali Aloo Posto (Poppy Seed Potato Fry) is a perfect side to enjoy with Luchi or Dal Rice.
-Make this traditional dish using my easy recipe (vegan, gluten-free).
+Aloo Posto (Bengali Poppy Seed Potato Fry) is a perfect side dish to enjoy with Luchi or Dal Rice.
+Use my easy recipe to make this traditional Bengali dish.

 About Aloo Posto

-Bengali Aloo Posto (Alu Posto, Poppy Seed Potato Fry) is an authentic Bengali dish where Aloo means ‘Potatoes’ and Posto means ‘Poppy Seeds’.
-It literally translates to potatoes cooked with poppy seeds paste.
+Aloo Posto (Alu Posto, Poppy Seed Potato Fry) is an authentic Bengali dish in which Aloo means ‘Potatoes’ and Posto means ‘Poppy Seeds.’
+It translates to potatoes cooked with poppy seed paste.

 To make this potato sabji, poppy seeds are ground to a powder or a paste, and potatoes are cooked in this paste along with a few other basic spices.

-This popular dish of West Bengal is comfort food for many Bengalis.
-It is best enjoyed with steamed white rice or roti along with a dal on the side.
-I personally like to pair it with crispy parathas.
+This popular West Bengali dish is comfort food for many Bengalis.
+It is best enjoyed with lunch, steamed white rice or roti, and a dal.
+I like to pair it with crispy parathas.

-Aloo Poshto is made for all Bengali festivals like Durga Puja, Basant Panchami, etc, and also for special occasions like weddings, birthdays, etc. It is also a part of everyday meals in every Bengali household.
+Aloo Poshto is made for all Bengali festivals, such as Durga Puja and Basant Panchami, and special occasions like weddings and birthdays.
+It is also a part of every Bengali household’s everyday meals.

-This no onion no garlic recipe can be made for vrat days (Hindu fasting) as well.
-It is also a great dish to pack for office and school lunch boxes.
+This no-onion, no-garlic recipe can also be made for vrat days (Hindu fasting).
+It is a great dish to pack in office and school lunch boxes.

 Ingredients

-All the ingredients to make this dish are easily available in any Indian grocery store.
+All the ingredients to make this classic Bengali dish are easily available in any Indian grocery store.

-Potato – The key ingredient of this recipe is potatoes.
-Use any variety of potatoes that are easily available to you.
+Potato – This recipe’s key ingredient is potatoes.
+You can use any variety of potatoes that are easily available.

 Mustard Oil – Always make this Bengali aloo dish in mustard oil for the traditional flavor.
 If it’s not available, then you can use any cooking oil.

-Poppy Seeds – White poppy seeds (posto, khus khus, posta dana) are the star ingredient that makes this aloo sabji recipe different from others.
+White Poppy Seeds (Posto, Khus Khus, Posta Dana) are the star ingredient that makes aloo posto recipe different from others.

-Others – You will also need nigella seeds (kalaunji), dry red chillies, and green chillies.
+Others – You will also need nigella seeds (kalonji), dry red chilies, and green chillies.

-Some people also add turmeric powder to their recipes but I don’t.
+Some people add turmeric powder to their recipes, but I don’t.
 Feel free to add it if you wish to.

 You can also add Paanch Phoron for tempering instead of only cumin seeds and kalonji.

 Make sure the poppy seeds are fresh.
-They get a very stale smell if they are kept for a long.
-I always store poppy seeds in the refrigerator.
-This way their shelf life increases a lot.
+If kept for a long time, they will develop a stale smell.
+I always store them in the refrigerator, significantly increasing their shelf life.

 How To Make Aloo Posto